Worried about making ends meet?

 I will be teaching the class.
 Over the years of working on Sharing Housing since the publication of the book, I’ve been focused on helping individuals discover that they can share housing.
 I love teaching.
 It has been a consistent element of my professional life whether I’m working as a management consultant, non-profit director, or instructional designer.
 For more than twenty years of my adult life I chose to share housing.

-It is a natural venue for me to offer classes.
+It is natural for me to teach.
 I’m an extravert, I like the interaction that is possible and want you to enjoy it as well.
 I’m passionate about sharing housing as a solution to multiple problems and am convinced that most people can find an other (or two, three, four…) with whom they would be compatible.
 However, should you decide at the end of the class it’s not for you, that’s great info too.

 Do you have questions?
 Use the form below to ask.